 Pineapple has properties which strengthens the teeth and gums.
 The astringent agents in Pineapple can also help to tighten the tissues in the body and reduce skin loosening, muscle weakness, hair loss and tooth loss.
 Pineapple is considered as a natural remedy for retraction of gums and fixing loosening of teeth.

 Pineapple has a variety of uses such as curing acne, anti-ageing benefits, exfoliation agent, getting rid of chapped lips and cracked feet, hydrating the skin, preventing hair loss, thickening of the hair and preventing hypertension.

-Pineapple can have certain side effects like, heart burn, abdominal pain, vomiting, nausea and diarrhea.
-These side effects only occur if it is consumed excessively.
 In some cases, eating Pineapple may also cause the onset of menstruation earlier than the expected date for some women.
 Pineapple should not be consumed in excess by pregnant women as it may induce early labour or even miscarriage in some cases.

 During the plantation of Pineapple, the top part of the plant is usually planted on the soil and after few days a new Pineapple fruit will start to emerge from that.
 Suckers and slips are planted commercially.
 Costa Rica is the highest producer of Pineapple.
 It is also produced in abundance in Brazil, Philippines, Thailand, India and Indonesia.